kragen/derctuo/transaction-per-call.md

 it had not started running
 (Hopwood calls this “reversible execution” in [hir 2014 Strange Loop presentation][2], crediting the idea to a [1973 paper by Marvin Zelkowitz][3];
-ze claims that Zelkovitz found time overheads of less than a factor of 2 for PL/I, which features pervasive mutability.
+ze claims that Zelkowitz found time overheads of less than a factor of 2 for PL/I, which features pervasive mutability.
 Zelkowitz seems to have done his 1971 dissertation, “Reversible execution as a diagnostic tool,” on the topic, at Cornell, though I could only find [a 13-page tech report][4]).